Understanding Iron Deficiency: A Comprehensive Guide

 Splitting doses, using lower amounts, or considering alternate-day dosing is often more effective and gentler on the digestive system.

 Most importantly, dietary iron levels should also be considered!
-The best way to get iron is through the diet, not a synthetic supplement (whether thats from the pharmacy or a natural health care practitioner).
+The best way to get iron is through the diet, not a synthetic supplement (whether that’s from the pharmacy or a natural health care practitioner).

 Even if you eat plenty of iron-rich foods or take supplements, you might not absorb them well if your gut health isn’t optimal.

+Some gut bacteria feed on iron, further reducing your available supply.
 Supporting digestion with proper stomach acid production, reducing gut inflammation, and restoring microbiome balance can make a huge difference in your iron status.

-Iron deficiency isn’t just about not getting enough iron—it’s about absorbing, regulating, and utilising it properly.
+Iron deficiency isn’t just about not getting enough iron, it’s about absorbing, regulating, and utilising it properly.
 Instead of rushing to high-dose supplements or infusions, it’s important to:

 Address gut health and stomach acid issues

-Use smart iron supplementation strategies tailored to your needs
+Use smart iron supplementation strategies tailored to your needs (this may mean using no iron supplements at all!)

 Modify the diet to ensure adequate iron intake